View a Large Text Version of these Terms of Business here (PDF download)

 If you wish to cancel outside this period, you may not receive a pro rata refund of premium.
 We may also keep an amount that reflects the administrative costs of arranging and cancelling the policy (see fees and charges section).

 Protecting your Information

 Fees and Charges

 In addition to premiums charged by insurers we may, at our discretion, make a charge to cover administration costs.
 These are as follows:

-Cancellations * – if any payments are outstanding on your account at time of calculation then only the remaining credit will be refunded.
+* Cancellations – A time on risk charge may be applied by the insurance company.
+If any payments are outstanding to us on your account at time of calculation, then only the remaining credit, if any, will be refunded.

 In return for placing business with insurers and/or underwriters and/or other product providers, we receive a commission from them which is a percentage of the annual premium that you are charged with.

 Occasionally we may also receive a bonus/training/IT and/or marketing support from insurers and/or underwriters although this is not always guaranteed.
 In some circumstances, depending on the level of work involved, we may also charge you a separate fee, however this will be discussed and agreed before any work is done on your behalf.

 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business or arranging premium finance.